Investing Insights

 Miami International Holdings (MIAX): The $4.5B Exchange Compounder Nobody Is Talking About

-MIAX is a $4.5B US exchange operator that IPO'd in September 2025 and is barely covered by sell-side.
-Q1 2026 revenue up 40%, EBITDA up 66%, options market share rising.
-We unpack the proprietary market-data flywheel, the 0DTE counter-positioning, and the question every exchange investor has to answer.
+A $4.5B US exchange that IPO'd in late 2025 and the sell-side barely covers.
+Q1 revenue up 40%, EBITDA up 66%, options share climbing.
+A proprietary market-data flywheel, a 0DTE counter-position, and the question every exchange investor has to answer.

 ·8 min read